Pedestrian Accident Lawyers in West Virginia

 - Expect Pedestrians and Keep a Proper Lookout.

 - Check Mirrors More Than Once.
 When backing out of driveways and parking lots, take the time to check behind you more than once.
 Constantly checking behind you can minimize the risk of a person surprising you.

 - Drive At A Speed Appropriate to the Road Conditions.
 All too frequently, especially in West Virginia, drivers with four-wheel drive, or powerful SUVs believe that they can drive through challenging weather in the same manner as if it were a clear, sunny day.
 Not so.
 Roads are slippery when it rains and can lead to losing control of your vehicle.
 Allow for extra braking time and more room to stop in bad weather.

 - Don’t Forget To Signal and Stop Fully.
 Make sure the pedestrians around you can predict what you are going to do.
 If you are making a turn, especially around pedestrians, signal before making the turn.
 That way, a pedestrian will know not to cross the street until it is safe.
 Also, stop fully at stop signs and proceed slowly through an intersection where there are pedestrians.

-If you or a loved one has been wrongfully injured, or been a pedestrian accident, we invite you to call us for a Free Consultation.
-Call West Law Firm today at 1-877-943-9378.
+If you or a loved one has been wrongfully injured or been in a pedestrian accident, we invite you to call us for a Free Consultation.
+Call West Law Firm today at 1 (877) 943-9378.
 There’s No Fee unless and until we recover compensation for you.